Random-Pipoh/HomeFinder-Showcase/README.md

 - Created intuitive layouts with **pill-shaped section headers** for seamless navigation between site selection, sentiment analysis, and data visualization.
 - Developed clear **column descriptions**, **filter options**, and **data tables** to ensure accessibility for non-technical housing staff.
 - Balanced functional complexity with visual simplicity, focusing on user-friendly interaction for city employees.
+- Designed the complete UI/UX for HomeFinder, including layout, styling, interactive components, and user guidance, ensuring a polished and accessible experience throughout the application."

 ![UI Preview](/HUD.gif)